 Frank knows that nearly 2 out of 3 new jobs are created by small businesses, and that’s why he has led the way to make Ohio a better place for small businesses to open, grow and succeed.
 In the senate, Frank authored legislation that eliminated outmoded, burdensome regulations and streamlined the relationship between state government and small business owners.
 His leadership helped to cut new business filing fees by 21%.
 As secretary of state, he will work to ensure that Ohio’s entrepreneurs are not slowed down by government red tape.

 When Frank was first elected to the senate, Ohio faced an $8 billion structural shortfall in the state budget.
-Frank worked with his colleagues to balance the budget without raising taxes, and voted to kill the burdensome estate tax.
-The state’s rainy day fund, which had been depleted to $.89, now has over $2B in reserve to ensure that Ohio remains a stable home for businesses and families.
-And after losing nearly 400,000 jobs in the four years before Frank was elected, Ohioans have created over 450,000 jobs as a result of the policies that Frank has championed.
+Frank worked with his colleagues to balance the budget without raising taxes, and voted to kill the burdensome estate taxand cut taxes for middle-class families.
+The state’s rainy day fund, which had been depleted to $.89, now has over $2B in reserve.
+Working with his colleagues from both parties Frank has ensured that Ohio remains a stable home for businesses and families.
+After losing nearly 400,000 jobs in the four years before Frank was elected, Ohioans have created over 500,000 jobs as a result of the policies that Frank has championed.